-Today, we'd like to honor service men and women for their dedication not only to the defense of our mighty country, but also to the efficiency of the oft-unsung electron.
+On this, the eve of Armed Forces Day, we'd like to honor our brave service men and women for their dedication not only to the defense of our country, but also to its overall efficiency and sustainability.

 Advanced Meter Installation